What is EMDR?

 A Simple Explanation of EMDR

 EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.
-It is an entire therapy model that has been proven to be highly effective for those who have experienced trauma.
+It’s a therapeutic model that can be highly effective for those who have experienced trauma.Â

-EMDR therapy corrects this mis-storage so that the painful memories associated with the trauma lose their charge.The client can react to stimuli in the present without the past interfering.
+EMDR therapy helps address this inaccurate storage issue so that the painful memories associated with past trauma lose their emotional charge.
+Once this happens, clients can react to stimuli in the present without the past interfering.Â